cloudevents/spec/cloudevents/extensions/verifiability.md

 Upon successful verification, implementations MUST return a result that identifies what was verified: core only, core and extensions, or core with extensions skipped due to unknown types.
-The verified event returned to application code MUST contain only verified data, what exactly is included depends on the consumer's configured behavior mode (see [Consumer Behavior Configuration](#consumer-behavior-configuration)).
+What exactly is included in the returned event depends on the consumer's configured behavior mode (see [Consumer Behavior Configuration](#consumer-behavior-configuration)).
 In the default `strict` mode, unsigned extension attributes MUST NOT appear on the verified event; only the verified Context Attributes, event data, and